FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 *This section is non-normative.*

-The task of mapping an actual received message to a scenario declaration in Orchestra is left to implementations.
-The first level of matching is on the `msgType` attribute.
+The task of mapping an actual received FIX message to a scenario declaration in Orchestra is left to implementations.
+The first level of matching is on the `msgType` attribute with the FIX MsgType(35) field.
 However, that message type may have several scenarios.
 Pattern matching strategies might include comparing a message to expected required fields, mapping values of a distinguishing field like ExecType(150) to its code set literals, and so forth.